aristanetworks/anta/docs/contribution.md

 - `eos_data` (list[dict]): List of data mocking EOS returned data to be passed to the test.
 - `inputs` (dict): Dictionary to instantiate the `test` inputs as defined in the class from `test`.
 - `version` (str | None): Optional EOS version assigned to `device.version`.
 Use `None` to test unavailable version metadata.
-- `platform` (str | None): Optional hardware model assigned to `device.hw_model`.
+- `platform` (str | None): Optional hardware model assigned to `device.hw_model` and parsed into structured platform metadata.
+- `platform_modules` (dict | None): Optional structured `show module` data used to augment modular platform metadata.
 - `expected` (dict): Expected test result structure, a dictionary containing a key `result` containing one of the allowed statuses (`Literal[AntaTestStatus.SUCCESS, AntaTestStatus.INCONCLUSIVE, AntaTestStatus.FAILURE, AntaTestStatus.ERROR, AntaTestStatus.SKIPPED]`) and optionally a key `messages` which is a list(str) and each message is expected to be a substring of one of the actual messages in the TestResult object.

-The generic unit-test helper applies `version` and `platform` to the mocked device before instantiating the test.
+The generic unit-test helper applies `version`, `platform`, and optional `platform_modules` metadata to the mocked device before instantiating the test.
 These fields model metadata populated by `AntaDevice.refresh()` in production, while `eos_data` remains the output of the test's declared commands.

 ``` python
 class AtomicResult(TypedDict):